 2004 Step Up expands to serve Roosevelt’s feeder middle schools (George, Portsmouth, and Open Meadow Middle School).
 We open a newly renovated building to serve CRUE and other Transition Programs, allowing us to expand the number of high school students served.
 Corporate Connections begins, providing employment readiness training, internships, and career track jobs with local corporations.

 2005 Open Meadow adds Project ESTEEM (Empowering Students Through Educational Employment Mentorships), a partnership with local and national businesses offering career-based mentoring for high school students, and City Corps, a project that teaches students about city government and increases youth voice in the civic process.

 In 2006-07, Open Meadow serves nearly 600 youth ages 10-24 in seven programs at six sites, including public middle and high schools in the Roosevelt Cluster.
 The 2006-07 budget is $3.0 million.

-2007 Open Meadow’s Step Up expands to serve Portland’s Madison and Marshall high schools.
+2007 Open Meadow’s Step Up expands to serve Portland’s McDaniel and Marshall high schools.

 2009 Open Meadow’s Step Up expands to serve Gresham-Barlow School District at Gresham High School.